k2view-academy/K2View-Academy/articles/19_Broadway/actors/07_masking_and_sequence_actors.md

 **Input Arguments:**

 - **formatterMode** - indicates whether the formatter needs to normalize or format the input’s original value.
 Valid values: *Normalize*, *Format*.
 Initial value: *Normalize*.
 - **originalValue** - populated with the original (source or generated) value.
-The originalValue is needed for both modes.
+This input argument is needed for both modes.

 - **normalValue** - populated with the masked normalized (‘naked‘) value.
-This input is needed if the formatterMode is *Format*.
+This input argument is needed if the formatterMode is *Format*.

 **Output Arguments:**

-- **value** - populated with the normalized or the formatted value; depends on the formatterMode.
+- **value** - populated with the normalized or the formatted value; depends on the *formatterMode*.

 Notes:
 - If you build a formatter Actor, it is recommended to inherit the Actor from the **AbstractMaskingFormat** Actor to get the required  arguments.